russej7/Senior-Design-Fall-2024/user_manual.md

 ### 2\. **Homepage - Citations Table**

--   The homepage displays a table of all parking citations
+-   The homepage displays a table of all parking citations.

--   From this page you can
+-   From this page you can:

     -   Search citations by citation number, license plate number, etc.